radusalagean/foodtruck-api/README.md

 **[<code>DELETE</code> foodtrucks/image/:id](https://releasetracker.app/foodtruck-api/v1/foodtrucks/image/5cbf6cfea8d0d843a08979f7)**

 Specific restrictions:
-- You must be authenticated as the owner of this foodtruck in order to remove its image.
+- You must be authenticated as the owner of the foodtruck in order to remove its image.
 Otherwise, `403 FORBIDDEN` will be returned.

 ## 3. Reviews `📝`
 ### 3.1 Add review `🔒`